 Short and sweet is best for résumés.
 Just think: If you’re a hiring manager reading hundreds of résumés, the ones that will likely be best concisely convey the right information and are easily readable.
 To ensure this:

 - Stick with black text on white paper

 - Break up different sections with spaces and borders, and big blocks of text with bullets or dashes

 Keep your résumé to at most two pages for experienced job seekers and one sheet for newer professionals.
 Cut the fluff and excessive jargon, and don’t over format.
 Résumés tend to look boring. and that’s okay.
 You can use bold, italics, or underline, but not all three in the same sentence.
 Too much formatting can be distracting.

 Also, many companies use Applicant Tracking Systems (ATS) that are programmed to read traditionally formatted résumés.
 It’s difficult for an ATS to read columns, fancy fonts, and charts.
 Additionally, recruiters may have difficulty reading overly formatted résumés.
 Instead of a fancy résumé, keep it simple.
 Use a font that’s easy for both humans and machines to read, and use formatting sparingly.

 Design it for the job you want

-Every job has requirements for specific qualifications, skills, and experience, and tailoring your résumé to the employer and job enables you to present your experience in a way that quickly showcases your well-suited for the role.
+Every job has requirements for specific qualifications, skills, and experience, and tailoring your résumé to the employer and the job enables you to present your experience in a way that quickly showcases that you’re well-suited for the role.
 So do the research:

 All of this will enable you to further tailor your résumé to match what the employer is looking for.
 Then, read the job description and make a list of any specific job requirements, skills, attributes, experience, and qualifications.
 If they list responsibilities and duties that you have previously handled, write those down too, and be sure to pull out any specific keywords or phrases from the job posting.
 This will help ensure you make it past the ATS.